 The offers on both the Amex Business Platinum Card and Amex Delta Platinum Business Card are extremely compelling.

 In general I think the Amex Business Platinum Card offer is more compelling all around for the average person.
 Ideally you can spend $25,000 on the card within three months and earn 100,000 Membership Rewards points, but even if you can’t, this could still be the best option.
 The main benefit of the card is that it increases the value of all the Membership Rewards points you earn, getting you up to two cents per point of value.

-However, the welcome bonus on the Amex Delta Platinum Business Card is extremely compelling as well, and the bonus ends sooner, in theory.
+However, the welcome bonus on the Platinum Delta SkyMiles® Business Credit Card from American Express is extremely compelling as well, and the bonus ends sooner, in theory.
 There’s no reason you couldn’t apply for and be approved for both cards.

 Are you planning on picking up one of these cards, and if so, which one?

 Non-Affiliate Product Disclaimer: The information for the Gold Delta Skymiles Business has been collected independently by One Mile At A Time.
 The card details on this page have not been reviewed or provided by the card issuer.